 EOS applies this range of qualitative and quantitative data when making a judgement as to how to recommend votes.
-Typically, quantitative data is used to determine whether a company's performance meets a particular policy threshold, such as a minimum level of board diversity, maximum ratio of variable to fixed pay or minimum climate change risk score by reference to an authoritative benchmark.
+Typically, quantitative data is used to determine whether a company's performance meets a particular policy guidelines, such as elements of board composition (for example the proportion of independent directors on a board, with each dimension subject to applicable local legal and regulatory requirements in the local jurisdiction), or maximum ratio of variable to fixed pay by reference to an authoritative benchmark.
 However, qualitative factors including the responsiveness and momentum of engagement and quality of management experienced in engagement can become factors which cause EOS to support a resolution 'For by exception' to its usual policy.
 Meanwhile, a certain number of director votes are informed by reference to our judgement of good governance using a range of more qualitative inputs.